-A toilet-clogging BM can happen for a few reasons, Dr. Wolf says.
-Either it's your diet, the fact you haven't gone in a while or you're not getting everything out completely when you do go.
+A toilet-clogging bowel movement can happen for a few reasons, Dr. Wolf says.
+It may be your diet, the fact you haven't gone in awhile or that you're not getting everything out completely when you do go.
+It could also be an anatomy issue.
 Let's chat about each of these.

 1. Your Diet (and It Might Be Super Healthy)

 You've probably been told at one point or another to eat more fiber.
-Indeed, when it comes to fiber recommendations, the 2015-2020 Dietary Guidelines for Americans advise getting between 25 and 34 grams a day if you're under 50, or 22 to 28 grams if you're over.
+Indeed, when it comes to fiber recommendations, the Dietary Guidelines for Americans advise getting between 25 and 34 grams a day if you're under 50, or 22 to 28 grams if you're over that age.

 "Fiber helps bulk up the stool, while water also gets drawn into your stool.
 And so, sometimes, if you've consumed a lot of fiber and fluid, you'll make a big stool," Dr. Wolf says.

-That's certainly not a call to eat less fiber or get dehydrated — indeed, both help promote regularity and healthy, pliable BMs.
+That's certainly not a call to eat less fiber or get dehydrated — indeed, both help promote regularity and healthy stool.
 But if you've really been hitting the fiber, that might be the reason your poop is different.

 2. You Haven't Gone in Awhile

 You don't have to go every day to have a healthy GI system.
-The National Institute of Diabetes and Digestive and Kidney Diseases says that constipation is having fewer than three BMs per week, stools that are hard and dry or stool that's difficult to pass.
+The National Institute of Diabetes and Digestive and Kidney Diseases says that constipation is having fewer than three bowel movements per week, stools that are hard and dry or stool that's difficult to pass.

 Basically, everyone is going to have their own unique rhythm that dictates what's normal for them.
-But if it's been awhile for you, well, things might be building up or drying out, making it harder to pass.
+But if it's been awhile for you, then constipation may be the reason your poop is too big to come out and hurts.

 "Exercise will increase stool output because it moves things along.
 It does this by changing the hormones in your gut and also impacting the way muscles [in your GI system] are moving," she says.

-What also helps is having a BM when you get the urge to go.
+What also helps is having a bowel movement when you get the urge to go.

 "When you hold it in and you lose the urge, stool just sits there," Dr. Wolf says.

-Giving yourself time in the morning to go or consuming coffee can encourage things to get going when you're in an opportune and comfortable place (your home) versus when you're out.
+Giving yourself time to poop in the morning or consuming coffee can encourage things to get going when you're in an opportune and comfortable place (your home) versus when you're out.